 validate_passwordplugin.
 For more information, see Section 6.4.3, “The Password Validation Plugin”.

 mysql_upgrade now produces a warning if it finds user accounts with passwords hashed with the older pre-4.1 hashing method.
 Such accounts should be updated to use more secure password hashing.
 See Section 126.96.36.199, “Password Hashing in MySQL”

-that provides for more secure MySQL installation.
-Invoking
+--random-passwords, that provides for more secure MySQL installation.
+Invoking mysql_install_db with

 Logging has been modified so that passwords do not appear in plain text in statements written to the general query log, slow query log, and binary log.
 See Section 188.8.131.52, “Passwords and Logging”.